Monday, 16 May 2022

 I generally thank God that I’m in good enough form.

-Carers twice a day and poor hubby does the rest.
+I have carers twice a day and poor hubby does the rest of the caring.
 Still waiting for my emergency needs based medical card!
 Every week, it’s going to be next week.
 Crazy situation!

 It’s going to be a long haul to improve at all.
 Spoke with private O.T as Community one is waiting on medical card to visit.
 He reckons we’re going to have to adjust our entire lifestyle downstairs which will mean putting on an extension.
 I’m currently in the Conservatory.

-No shower on the ground floor so no shower since 20th March.
-Also, I have to use a commode as I can’t walk to the toilet off the Conservatory.
+There is no shower on the ground floor so I have had no shower since 20th March.
+Also, I have to use a commode as I can’t walk to the toilet off the conservatory.

 ……….